sritchie73/r-alpha-bootcamp-unimelb-notes/instructor-notes.md

   - Walk through parts of a help file.
  Seeking help from peers:
   - dput for dumping your structure
+ CRAN task views

+ save, saveRDS

+Feedback:
+---
+New challenge, promote collaboration!:
+Share what you've just done in the previous challenge in th

+Challenge 1:
+ - save objects using saveRDS
+ - save multiple objects using save
+ - share

+Seeking Feedback elsewhere:
+---
-  - Searching stackoverflow
+Searching stackoverflow
  - emphasise searching, minimal effort, and minimal reprocible examples.

- CRAN task views
+---

+Morning Tea

+---

 05 Subsetting
 ---
+use real data!

   Demonstrate for vectors:
     - Integer subsetting
     - Named subsetting
     - Negative slices
-    - logical operators
+    - logical operators: need to introduce the different operators
     - based on condition
     - which
     - Subsetting a location which doesn't exist